Edit on GitHub

 • Release the PUSH SW2 button.

-NOTE: To use OpenMANIPULATOR-X, you need to upload a firmware into OpenCR by using either shell script or Arduino IDE.
+NOTE: To use the OpenMANIPULATOR-X, you will need to upload dedicated firmware to the OpenCR by using either a shell script or the Arduino IDE.

-1. Shell script is highly recommended to upload the firmware as it uses a pre-built binary file
+1. The Shell script is recommended as it uses a pre-built binary file.

 WARNING

-Please connect all DYNAMIXEL modules to the OpenCR before uploading the OpenCR firmware.
+Please connect all DYNAMIXEL servos to the OpenCR before uploading the OpenCR firmware.

-After OpenMANIPULATOR-X is properly mounted on TurtleBot3, the OpenCR firmware needs to be updated to control connected DYNAMIXEL.
+After the OpenMANIPULATOR is properly mounted on the TurtleBot3, the OpenCR firmware needs to be updated to control the connected DYNAMIXELs.
 Please follow the firmware update instructions below.

-1. [TurtleBot3 SBC] Download the OpenCR firmware file on Raspberry Pi (SBC) and upload the correct firmware with the following commands.
+1. Download the OpenCR firmware file to the Raspberry Pi (SBC) and upload the correct firmware with the following commands.

 $ export OPENCR_PORT=/dev/ttyACM0